untoxa/bgb_profiling_toolkit/readme.md

 loads the BGB "debug messages" log file and calculates profiling stat

-    filename        : path and filename to the BGB log file double_speed    : set to True if cpu_fast() is called symbols         : optional symbols dict as returned by load_nogmb_symbols
+    filename        : path and filename to the BGB log file double_speed    : set to True if cpu_fast() is called; False by default symbols         : optional symbols dict as returned by load_nogmb_symbols; empty dict by default

 function returns the stat dict where call trace is a key and node-stat dict for this trace is a value.